Anannyap7/AlgoExpert-DSA/validate-subsequence.md

 ## Optimized Approach

-You can follow the brute-force approach of travering through each element of both the arrays and comparing them.
+You can follow the brute-force approach of travering through each element of the 1st array and comparing it with each element of the 2nd array (nested for loops).
 However, this would result in O(n^2) of time complexity.
 Hence, we have to look for other alternatives to approach this problem.
 So the first thing that comes up in your mind is that 'How can I loop through only one of the arrays?'.

 This question makes it clear that only looping through the main array would result in O(n) time complexity.
 What about the subsequence array?
+Since the purpose here is to determine whether the second array is a subsequence of the first array, all you need to do is compare elements from the 1st array to elements from the second array simultaneously.
+This is remarkably better than the brute-force approach of taking 1 element of the first array and comparing it with each element of the second array.

 ```python
 def twoNumberSum(array, targetSum):